AidosKuneen/aidos-node-v1/README.md

 `-r` or `--receiver-port` define the Mesh port

 * Also you have to either select
-`-p` or `--peer-discovery` enables the API for remote access (will only enable commands that are necessary for peer discovery)`
+** `-p` or `--peer-discovery` enables the API for remote access (will only enable commands that are necessary for peer discovery)

 OR

-`-w` or `--remote-wallet` enable the node for remote access and limit the API to commands that are needed for enabling light wallet access (including peer discovery)` to enable and get access to peer discovery.
+** `-w` or `--remote-wallet` enable the node for remote access and limit the API to commands that are needed for enabling light wallet access (including peer discovery)` to enable and get access to peer discovery.

-The API runs on port 14266 by default.

 The following parameters are optional: